lillemorolovsson/buslinesproject/README.md

 Test program for retrieving data from TrafikLabb's _SL Hållplatser och Linjer 2_ API.

+Go to https://www.trafiklab.se/ and register as a user.
+Create a project that uses _SL Hållplatser och Linjer 2_, and create a key for the project.
+Add that key to _TrafikLabbCaller.JOUR_KEY_.

 Create a new instance of class _BusLineDataManager_ and call it's methods.
 An empty constructor call will access TrafikLabbs API, but it is also possible to send in one's own implementation of _TrafikLabComm_ to run towards alternativ data, for e.g. test purposes.